Not That Bad

 If you would like your essay to be considered for this publication please submit via Submittable at notthatbad.submittable.com.
-We are accepting essays, 2,500 - 7,500 words in length.
-We are not accepting queries.
+I am looking for THREE SHORT essays by people of color, 1,500 -2,500 words in length.
+I am not accepting queries.
 Please submit your work as a Microsoft Word file.
 Please submit your best work.
-We are seeking original work ONLY.
-We will be accepting approximately twenty essays so please be patient with us as we take the time to consider your work.
+I am seeking original work ONLY.

-Not That Bad will be co-edited Roxane Gay and Ashley C. Ford and will be published by Harper Perennial.
+Not That Bad will be edited Roxane Gay and will be published by Harper Collins.

 Potential Topics (a brief list, not a prescription)